ralphpd-benjaminyb/notes/README.md

 To be successful in programming, it is essential to have a solid foundation in basic computer science concepts, such as data structures, algorithms, programming principles, etc. Additionally, being able to debug code efficiently and write clean, well-structured code is crucial.
 Practice makes perfect, so keep practicing and refining your skill set.
  - 来自Assistant AI

+# 2024-03-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written.
+Optimize for clarity and understandability, as this will save time and reduce errors in the long run.
+Also, embrace modularity and reuse; well-designed abstractions can greatly enhance your code's adaptability and longevity."

+In essence, today's focus should be on writing simple, modular code that others (and your future self) can easily comprehend, modify, and extend, rather than complex, monolithic blocks of logic that may perform a task efficiently but are difficult to manage and debug over time.